andrewoswald/jmerkle_sequential/README.md

 -----
 The build, compare, and inspect operations are each made available through public static methods on the JMerkle class:

-* Building a merkle tree is done via
+* Building and altering a merkle tree is done via

 ```java
 JMerkle.alter(JMerkle t1, List<JMerkleAlterable> alterations);
 ```
+In the case of creating a new structure, the <b>t1</b> parameter must be null.
 The alter method produces either an abstract JMerkle object or null (in the case that there are no leaves).

 * Inspecting a structure's contents is done via